-A new study suggests that after HLA matching, the age of a stem cell donor is the most important characteristic influencing patient survival following a stem cell transplant.
+A new study suggests that after HLA matching, the age of a stem cell donor is the most important characteristic influencing patient survival following a stem cell transplant, and that younger donors are associated with better survival rates for patients.

 Previous studies have suggested that donor characteristics including sex, ethnicity, blood type and previous pregnancies could all affect patient survival, making it difficult for transplant clinicians to rank donors where a patient has multiple HLA-matched donors.